Yuletide Letter posted

 Previously, SciShow pinned a not very good correction/we hear you had issues with out content comment to the vid in response to backlash but I noticed a few days ago that SciShow actually pulled their vid and put up an apology youtube community comment which was pretty decent.
 Long story short (too late) I thought the whole controversy was interesting and that some of you might find it so as well.
 (As a note, I've still unsubscribed, I'd noticed a few errors/bad takes/odd ways they'd presented things in previous videos but hadn't really known enough about most subjects to question their ability to teach me things but I learned long ago that if I'd been following someone to learn from what they present and they do a topic I know something about and notice issues with what they present then it means it's likely there's been plenty of things I hadn't noticed so I can't rely on them anymore.)

 And last but not least, here's 2 weeks of [community profile] recthething recs!
-(MDZS/Untamed fic and Batman, CLue, Doctor Who, MDZS, Merlin, and Supernatural tumblr art):
+(MDZS/Untamed fic and Batman, Clue, Doctor Who, MDZS, Merlin, and Supernatural tumblr art):

 The fic: